Avik218/IRCTC_APP/README.md

 ## Architecture

-The application is built using a layered architecture that clearly separates concerns:

 ### Entity Layer
 This layer contains the core data models and domain objects:
-- **User:** Captures user details including username, encrypted password, and profile information.
+- **User:** Contains user details such as username, encrypted password, and profile information.
-- **Booking:** Represents ticket booking details such as booking ID, associated user, train details, seat number, and booking status.
+- **Booking:** Represents ticket booking details including booking ID, user association, train information, seat number, and booking status.
-- **Train:** Contains train-related data such as train number, name, available seats, schedule, and route.
+- **Train:** Stores train-related data like train number, name, available seats, schedule, and route.

-These entity classes serve as the primary data holders and are serialized/deserialized to and from a local JSON database.
+These classes are responsible for managing and storing data in the local JSON database.

 ### Service Layer
-The service layer encapsulates the business logic and interacts with both the presentation and entity layers:
+The service layer encapsulates the business logic and connects the presentation layer to the entity layer.
+Its responsibilities include:
-- **User Management:** Handles user registration, authentication, and password security using JBCrypt.
+- **User Management:** Handling registration, authentication, and secure password management using JBCrypt.
-- **Booking Management:** Manages operations for fetching, creating, and canceling bookings.
+- **Booking Management:** Managing operations such as fetching, creating, and canceling bookings.
-- **Train Management:** Processes train search queries and retrieves train information.
+- **Train Management:** Processing train search queries and retrieving train data.
-- **Data Handling:** Uses Java’s Stream API and lambda functions to efficiently manage and process data from the local JSON database.
+- **Data Handling:** Utilizing the Java Stream API and lambda functions for efficient data processing and CRUD operations with the local JSON database.

 ## Technologies Used
 - **Java:** Core programming language.
-- **Stream API & Lambda Functions:** Employed for efficient data processing.
+- **Stream API & Lambda Functions:** For concise and efficient data processing.
-- **IntelliJ IDEA:** Integrated Development Environment (IDE) for development.
+- **IntelliJ IDEA:** Primary Integrated Development Environment.
 - **Gradle:** Build automation tool for dependency management and project building.

 ## Database
-- **Local DB (JSON File):** The application uses a JSON file to store and manage data locally.
+- **Local DB (JSON File):** Data is stored and managed locally using a JSON file.

 ## Tools
-- **IntelliJ IDEA:** Primary IDE for development.
+- **IntelliJ IDEA:** The main IDE used for developing the application.
-- **Gradle:** Tool for building and managing project dependencies.
+- **Gradle:** Used for building the project and managing dependencies.

 ## Installation